Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Return Address Spoofing

 To follow the return address spoofing mechanism, a brief recap of how function calls work at the CPU level is needed.
-When the CPU executes a CALL instruction, it pushes the address of the instruction immediately after the CALL onto the stack (a region of memory that grows downward, tracked by the RSP register — the Register Stack Pointer, which always points to the top of the stack).
+When the CPU executes a CALL instruction, it pushes the address of the instruction immediately after the CALL onto the stack (a region of memory that grows downward, tracked by the RSP register — the 64-bit Stack Pointer; the “R” prefix in x64 register names just denotes the 64-bit form, the way EAX is the 32-bit form of AX, so RSP is “Stack Pointer (64-bit)” rather than anything more elaborate.
+RSP always points to the top of the stack).
 This pushed address is the return address — where execution should continue after the called function finishes.
-When the called function executes RET, the CPU pops the value at [RSP] (the top of the stack), loads it into RIP (the Register Instruction Pointer — which controls what the CPU executes next), and continues from there.
-EDR stack-walking works by reading these return addresses from the stack to reconstruct the chain of callers — if a return address points to memory that does not belong to any known DLL, the call is flagged as suspicious.
+When the called function executes RET, the CPU pops the value at [RSP] (the top of the stack), loads it into RIP (the 64-bit Instruction Pointer — same naming convention; this register holds the address of the next instruction to execute), and continues from there.
+EDR stack-walking works by reading these return addresses from the stack to reconstruct the chain of callers — if a return address points to memory that does not belong to any loaded module, that frame can be flagged as anomalous, which is one of the signals defenders use to spot unbacked code such as a BOF.

 sub rsp, 8— Makes room for one extra return address.[RSP]= ntdllretgadget (theC3byte at offset +2 from thesyscall;retgadget).[RSP+8]= real BOF caller return address.